sinaheydariGIT/Computational-Physics/README.md

 # quantum.c
-A program that performs di usion quantum Monte Carlo (QMC) simulation of a one-dimensional electron wave function in a harmonic potential.
+A program that performs diffusion quantum Monte Carlo (QMC) simulation of a one-dimensional electron wave function in a harmonic potential.